congwang/ebpf-2-phase-signing/README.md

 This will generate:
 - `sign-ebpf.o`: The compiled eBPF LSM program
-- `bpf-loader`: The helper program for loading `sign-ebpf.o` eBPF programs
+- `bpf-loader`: The helper program for loading the `sign-ebpf.o` eBPF program
-- `program-loader`: The user-space loader program
+- `program-loader`: The user-space loader program for signing and loading eBPF programs
 - `minimal.bpf.o`: The minimal sample eBPF program for testing
 - `add_key`: A helper program for adding keys to the keyring